 Currently, he is looking into the future’s horizon, analyzing how the designs in our pipeline work together, identifying design trends and the drivers of change behind them.
 With his education as a Systems Analyst and Engineering, a long background as a Developer and a deep love for technology and design, he ensures a professional handling of the organization’s window to the world and a constant scouting for new technology and trends.Read more

 Originally from Argentina, Mariano has recently been working in different IT projects for Latin America, Denmark and the United States.
-He is also one of the responsible volunteers for the Roskilde Festival IT group.
+He has been a volunteer at Roksilde Festival since 2009.

 Mariano enjoys sailing, writing, and playing video games whenever there is time for it.

 m: +45 20 10 59 24

 Lesley began working with INDEX in January 2015.
 As Editor, she oversees the development and production of INDEX’s external communication, with a specialty in news/feature writing and film post-production.

 Lesley is most interested in human-centered design – everything from the very simple to the almost sci-fi.
 In line with INDEX, her mission is to show how design can be instrumental in establishing a good quality of life for all.
 Lesley has also sat on the Good Design Award Jury – Australia’s oldest and most prestigious Awards program for design and innovation.Read more